Last updated at 6:32, 1 Sep 2014 Uploaded at 1:29, 16 Dec 2013

-I've found that as you advance through the world of Skyrim, the loot seems to get a bit stale.
-There just isn't that many interesting or unique loot out there.
-This mod adds hundreds of new items to the game, most magical, and most with multiple varieties.
+As you advance through the world of Skyrim, the loot seems to get rather stale.
+There just isn't that many interesting or unique items or combinations of loot out there.
+This Mod adds close to a thousand new items to the game, most magical, and most with multiple varieties.

-- The types of loot found are tailored to the kind of loot that the owner might have stashed.
-Bandits will have different stuff overall than Warlocks, for example.
+- Types of loot found are tailored to the kind of loot the owner might have stashed.
+Bandits will have different loot than Drauger, for example.

-- New items are all unleveled and can be found at any level.
+- New items are all unleveled and are found based upon rarity, not character level.

-- Hundreds of new, creative, and fun items with more being added!
+- Nearly a thousand (at last count) new, creative, and fun items with more being added in every version upgrade!